-The Graduate Seminar is organized by students for students.
-Graduate students and postdocs in CBP take advantage of the seminar series that allows each student to present and refine their research.
+Grad2Grad is organized by students for students.
+Graduate students and postdocs in CBP and the Physics Department take advantage of the seminar series that allows each student to present and refine their research.
 These seminars are open to faculty members and other interested colleagues.
 This activity serves two purposes, both broadening the interests of students and giving them the opportunity for oral presentations.
 And there is free pizza.